The Ultimate Guide to Matrix Multiplication and Ordering

 • Column-vector multiplication, the convention with P being a column-vector on the right-hand side, is the more traditional convention that you will see spelled in papers from mathematics.
 I prefer it for this reason; if you only have space in your brain for one convention, I think it simplifies the load to only consider this.
 That said, given my experience working in the games industry, it is certainly the less standard convention here.
 Additionally, it maps more naturally to the function-application mental model: it’s easier to imagine A * B * C * v as A(B(C(v))).

 • Row-major packing, I prefer because it allows you to pack affine transform matrices more efficiently; for our model and view matrices, the last row of our matrix will be (0, 0, 0, 1).
-By removing this, we can fit the remaining 3 rows into four float4’s, which are a natural thing for a GPU to pack.
+By removing this, we can fit the remaining 3 rows into three float4’s, which are a natural thing for a GPU to pack.
 For instance, with GLSL’s (admittedly outdated) std140 packing mode, we save 16 bytes of storage packing a 3×4 matrix as row-major over packing a 3×4 matrix as column-major.

 However, more than anything, please try to be consistent, and please document your conventions somewhere.
-Nothing makes a graphics programmer than having your matrix conventions consistently obeyed and clearly documented.
+Nothing makes a graphics programmer happier than having your matrix conventions consistently obeyed and clearly documented.

 Quick Reference Table